 Which meant I needed to hide it before he returned.
 There were many, many options as the kitchen was expansive.
 Did I hide it in the pantry?
 Or beneath the double oven?
 Or above the fridge?
 The unmistakable sound of the front door shutting made my decision for me.
 The pantry was closest, so that would be its home for the time being.

 Rushing, I shoved the bag behind baking supplies on the bottom shelf.
 Unless Abraham—Abram?
 Abraham?
 Damn.
 Which one was it?—was secretly a pastry chef, I felt like it was the safest place.

 Panicking, I reached blindly for a bag of something on the snack shelf and poked my head out of the walk-in pantry.

 Following Gabby’s advice, I said, “What?”

-The guy’s gaze found me, his slashing dark eyebrows pulled low giving him an air of being thoroughly pissed-off.
+The guy’s gaze found me, his slashing dark eyebrows pulled low, giving him an air of being thoroughly . . .
+I’m going to go with the word irked again.
 “What are you doing?”

 Ah jeez.
 Prunes.
 Why’d it have to be prunes?

 He blinked.
-Some of the severity in his glare was replaced with confusion as he looked between me and the bag.
+Some of the severity in his glare seemed to dissolve into confusion as he looked between me and the bag.
 “Prunes.”

 I nodded.
 What else could I do?
 I was holding a package of prunes, now I just had to commit to the package of prunes.

 “Yes.
 Prunes.
 As you see.”
-Tearing it open and walking out of the pantry, I reached into the container.
+Tearing it open and walking out of the pantry, I reached into the bag.
 Slimy, larger versions of raisins were waiting for me inside.